spress/spress.yosymfony.com/docs/2.0/developers/index.md

 * **require**: List of other packages required by the plugin. **If you want to make a public plugin then you must add the `spress-installer` to the required list**.
 * **extra**: Extra information for Composer about the plugin is mandatory.
-* * **spress_name**: The name of the plugin.
-This value determines the name of the folder where it will be installed.

 **Get your plugin requirements and generate class-loader**

 Go to your site folder and run `composer update` command.

-#### The plugin {#plugin}
+## The plugin {#plugin}

 Your plugin class have to implement Spress `PluginInterface` interface.
 Required methods are:

 * `initialize` method where you add your events to event listener.
-* `getMetas` method storing plugin metadata
+* `getMetas` method returns an array with the plugins's metadata.

+### initialize method {#initialize-method}

-`initialize` will be invoked at the beginning of the plugin life cycle.
+This method will be invoked at the beginning of the plugin's life cycle.
 You can use it like a plugin constructor to initialize internal variables.

 Below example uses closure to process event, but you can also use [class methods](#class-methods) for your logic.